Mr Ka Man Leung 梁嘉文先生

 |Date||14 January 2016||Interviewed by||Chungwen Li|

 |Venue||Hong Kong||Summary and Translation by||Ka Man Fong, Yu Bo & Charlotte Chan|

 Ka Man Leung was born in Hong Kong.
 He was enlisted into the army in 1992 and had served for five years.

-Leung left the army in 1997, after which he temporarily worked at the security section of the Hong Kong Airport.
+Leung left the army in 1997.
+He temporarily worked at the security unite at the airport.
 In 1998, he joined the Hong Kong Police Force as a recruit and, in 2005, he also joined the Force Abseiling Cadre as his “second duty”.
 From 2008 to 2012, he was, on several occasions, sent as a Hong Kong representative during official visits to Britain and Australia.
 He received training through attending police courses.
 In 2012, Leung was promoted to Sergeant and, after serving for eighteen years on the front line in the police, he finally took a managerial level job.
 In 2016, he was assigned the position of training officer, leading the Project Planning Team at Police Public Relation Branch.
-The team focuses on youth work which aims to guide and support young people to help them reaching their full potential.
+The team focuses on youth work that aims to guide and support young people to help them reaching their full potential.
 Now he remains as a training officer.